An early cod milt gimbap at Restaurant Ki.

 Advertising

-Within the densely populated blocks of Koreatown, you’ll find the most diverse and high-quality array of Korean restaurants in the United States.
-If you’re wholly unfamiliar with Korean cuisine, there’s no better place to start than to explore its various strip mall restaurants—a task that might take the better part of a lifetime.
-Still, there’s a few eateries outside Koreatown worth paying attention to, including a few places serving Korean barbecue and a new-school restaurant in the Arts District.
+Within the densely populated blocks of Koreatown, you’ll find the most diverse and highest-quality selection of Korean restaurants in the United States.
+If you’re wholly unfamiliar with Korean cuisine, there’s no better place to start your exploration than the neighborhood’s various strip mall restaurants—a task that might take the better part of a lifetime.
+Still, there are a few eateries outside Koreatown worth paying attention to, including a few Korean barbecue restaurants and new-school fine dining options in the Arts District and Little Tokyo.

 As a starting guide, we’ve rounded up the city’s very best Korean eateries, both inside and outside of Koreatown.
-While many do offer bulgogi and galbi now known and loved across the country, we’ve also included a great many other restaurants that specialize in other dishes equally worthy of recognition.
+While many do offer bulgogi, bibimbap and galbi, now known and loved across the country, we’ve also included a great many other restaurants that specialize in equally worthy options.
 Think seafood, bubbling cauldrons of tofu soup or kimchi stew, noodle dishes, dumplings and more.
-If you’ve only experienced the barbecue side of things, consider this a solid introduction to the rest of L.A.'s Korean cuisine.
+If you’ve only experienced the barbecue side of things, consider this a solid introduction to the rest of L.A.’s Korean cuisine.

 The best Korean food within and beyond Koreatown